Vyadin/CPSC-335-Project-1/README.md

 - Author: [Sokheng Teang] & [Jacob Armstrong]
 - Email: [sokhengteang@csu.fullerton.edu] & [jarmstrong31@csu.fullerton.edu]

 ## Introduction

 This project provides an algorithm to find common available time slots for two individuals based on their schedules and the duration required for a meeting.
+This includes 2 edge cases (examples 3 and 7).

 ## Setup and Running